railwayapp/docs/src/docs/reference/pricing/refunds.md

 title: Refunds
 ---

-Railway offers refunds at its sole discretion.
+Refunds are for new customers who no longer wish to use Railway after initially trying it out.
+Railway offers refunds at its sole discretion, in line with our [Terms of Service](https://railway.app/legal/terms).

 ## Requesting A Refund